temporalio/samples-php/README.md

 If you want to learn more about the Temporal Server and how it works, read the documentation at [https://docs.temporal.io](https://docs.temporal.io).

+## About this README
+This README provides two different approaches to setup the examples.
+First is relying on running PHP application in docker engine and does not require any extra work to start examples.
+The second approach will require to have PHP installed with GRPC extension but makes possible to start the application on host machine.

 ## Docker Compose setup
 **1. Download the repository.**
 ```bash